-SLLIE sells individual life insurance policies in the following lines of business ("LoB"):
+SLLIE is active in the following lines of business ("LoB") for individual life insurance policies:

-- -Index linked and unit linked life insurance, - -Life insurance (excluding index linked and unit linked).
+- -Index linked and unit linked life insurance; - -Life insurance (excluding index linked and unit linked).

-These correspond to the following statutory lines of business as defined by law1 in Liechtenstein:
+These correspond to the following statutory lines of business as defined by law in Liechtenstein: -line of business 1: life insurance ("Lebensversicherung");

-- -line of business 1: life insurance ("Lebensversicherung"); - -line of business 3: unit-linked life insurance ("Anteil-beziehungsweise fondsgebundene Lebensversicherung"); - -line of business 6: capitalisation operations ("Kapitalisationsgeschäfte").
+- line of business 3: unit-linked life insurance ("Anteil- beziehungsweise fondsgebundene Lebensversicherung");

+-line of business 6: capitalisation operations ("Kapitalisationsgeschäfte").

 The traditional life insurance LoB is closed to new business and contains capital and annuity insurance policies with profit participation.
 The unit-linked portfolio of SLLIE contains products with and without guarantees.
-Capitalisation products consist of a closed portfolio of unit-linked products for which the Company bears no insurance risk.
+Capitalisation products consist of a closed portfolio of unitlinked products for which the Company bears no insurance risk.

-In September 2016, the Group launched the new sub-brand Swiss Life Global Solutions, which also includes the business underwritten by SLLIE.
-The main geographical areas where the Company carries out business are Switzerland, Austria, Italy and Germany, ordered by amount of gross premium written.
+In September 2016, Swiss Life Group ("SL Group" or "the Group") launched the new sub-brand Swiss Life Global Solutions, which also includes most business underwritten by SLLIE.